JR Central KiHa 75 series

 Current Operations & Future Prospects

 The KiHa 75 series trains are now used for Rapid Mie and stopping services on Sangu, Taita and Takayama Lines.
-Newspaper reports suggest that the series will retire in late-2020s.
+JR Central will replace them with brand new HC 35 series trains in 2028-30.

 Photo